Military Cross of Valour

-The St. John's Cross still maintains a 'valour and rescue' image, both in civilian life1 (see St. Florian's Cross) and in the military, where it is often the basis of a Campaign Cross2.
-These include the French and Belgian Croix de Guerre, Dutch Oorlogskruis, British Military Cross, U.S. Distinguished Flying Cross, Navy Cross and Army Distinguished Service Cross.
+The St. John's Cross still maintains a 'valour and rescue' image, both in civilian life and in the military, where it is often the basis of a Campaign Cross.
+These include the French and Belgian Croix de Guerre, Dutch Oorlogskruis, British Military Cross, US Distinguished Flying Cross, Navy Cross and Army Distinguished Service Cross.
 Three other famous medals using this shape were the German Honour Cross, Knight's Cross (see also the Brunswick Cross) and the Iron Cross, although the latter's image was tarnished for being awarded to soldiers later convicted of heinous war crimes.
-The Iron Cross was supposedly blackened to prevent the bearer from being an easy target for snipers, although such medals would rarely be worn in battle.
+The Iron Cross was supposedly blackened to prevent the bearer from being an easy target for snipers, although it's unlikely the medal would be worn in a conflict zone.

 In contrast, the modern Germany's new Honour Cross uses a bright surface and awarded only for bravery; the first being awarded in 2009 to heroes of the Afghanistan campaign (which German politicians carefully avoided calling a 'war').
 This German medal has the same shape as the sinister Iron Cross, but reclaims the association with 'valour and rescue'.

 The Polish Krzyz Walecznych (Cross of Valour) was introduced by the Council for the Defence of the State on 11 August 1920 during the war against the Soviet Union, and then again during the Second World War for Polish soldiers fighting alongside the Red Army.